Symplectic Boundary Conditions and Cohomology: Symplectic boundary conditions

 For instance, for the standard Dirichlet boundary condition, $\sigma_d(\drho)\,\eta~|_{\partial M}=0$ is equivalent to the condition $d(\rho \,\eta)~|_{\partial M}=0\,$. \end{remark}

 It is also useful to point out that both the Dirichlet and Neumann boundary conditions arise naturally when integrating by parts the exterior derivative operator, $d$.
-These boundary conditions can be inferred from the Green's formula which we recall here \cite{T}. \begin{lemma}[Green's formula for first-order differential operators] If $M$ is a smooth, compact manifold with boundary and $P$ is a first-order differential operator acting on sections of the vector bundle, then with $P^{\ast}$ the adjoint operator of $P$ and $\langle , \rangle$ denoting a metric on the vector bundle and $dS$ the volume form on the boundary. \end{lemma}
+These boundary conditions can be inferred from the Green's formula which we recall here \cite{T}. \begin{lemma}[Green's formula for first-order differential operators] If $M$ is a smooth, compact manifold with boundary and $\mathcal{P}$ is a first-order differential operator acting on sections of a vector bundle equipped with a metric, then with $\mathcal{P}^{\ast}$ the adjoint operator of $\mathcal{P}$ and $\langle , \rangle$ denoting the metric on the vector bundle and $dS$ the volume form on the boundary. \end{lemma}

 In particular, for the exterior derivative operator, $d$, the lemma implies for any $\eta,\, \xi \in \Omega^*$ that

 Another noteworthy property of the Dirichlet and Neumann condition is the following lemma (see for example, \cite{G}). \begin{lemma} The Dirichlet boundary condition is preserved by $d$ and the Neumann boundary condition is preserved by $d^{\ast}$.
 That is, for any $\eta \in \Omega^k$, we have